Bath (UK Parliament constituency): Reformed constituency (1832–1918)

-The Great Reform Act opened up the franchise to all resident (male) householders whose houses had a value of at least £10 a year and imposed uniform voting provisions for all the boroughs.
+The Reform Act 1832 opened up the franchise to all resident (male) householders whose houses had a value of at least £10 a year and imposed uniform voting provisions for all the boroughs.
 Bath was one of the boroughs which continued to elect two members.
 Given the city's medium size and its generally high property values, its electorate increased by a factor of almost 100, from 30 in 1831 to 2,853 in 1832, and created a competitive and generally marginal constituency which swung between Whig and Tory (later Liberal and Conservative) control.
 The parliamentary borough's boundaries were also slightly extended, but only to take in those areas into which the built-up area of the city had expanded.
 Bath's most notable member during this period was probably the Conservative social reformer Lord Ashley, better remembered under his eventual title of 7th Earl of Shaftesbury, for the Factory Acts, the first of which came into effect while he was one of the MPs for Bath.

-The franchise was further reformed in 1867 and 1885 with only minor boundary changes.
+The franchise was further reformed in 1867 and by the Redistribution of Seats Act 1885, with only minor boundary changes.
 Bath was lucky to retain its two-member representation in the 1885 reforms, as its electorate of under 7,000 was near the lower limit, and this situation lasted until the 1918 reforms.
 The continued Liberal strength was unusual for a prosperous and predominantly middle-class town, and the seats could until 1918 not be considered safe for the Conservatives.